ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/andrew-james-fondue-giveaway.markdown

 section1-content: "<p>The Andrew James Fondue Set is perfect for traditional cheese\
   \ or sweet chocolate fondues.
 The cast iron fondue pot sits on a tripod stand which\
   \ has a 22cm plate to catch any drips and prevent heat damage and scorch marks on\
-  \ your table.</p>\r\n<p>With 8 fondue forks you can share the fun with friends and\
+  \ your table.</p>\n<p>With 8 fondue forks you can share the fun with friends and\
   \ family and cook a variety of fondue dishes with either traditional cheese or chocolate,\
-  \ or use it to dip various meat, vegetarian or even vegan dishes.</p>\r\n<p>Get\
+  \ or use it to dip various meat, vegetarian or even vegan dishes.</p>\n<p>Get ready\
-  \ ready to spend quality time with your loved ones around this incredible fondue!\
+  \ to spend quality time with your loved ones around this incredible fondue!
+Enter\
-  \ Enter the form below for a chance to win and enjoy delicious cheeses and chocolates!</p>"
+  \ the form below for a chance to win and enjoy delicious cheeses and chocolates!</p>\n"
 entry-title: "Win Andrew James Fondue Set for Cheese or Chocolate!"
-entry-content: "Enter the draw to win Andrew James Fondue Set for Cheese or Chocolate\
+entry-content: "<p>Enter the draw to win Andrew James Fondue Set for Cheese or Chocolate\
-  \ by completing the form below before 23:59 on 17th of February 2019."
+  \ by completing the form below before 23:59 on 17th of February 2019.</p>\n"
 has-winner: false
 prize-description: "Andrew James Fondue Set for Cheese or Chocolate."
 special-conditions: "Multiple entries are allowed up to one every day.\r\nThis competition\